scrabbletank/farhome-rules/rulesdoc.md

 ##### Fey Blood

 During a short or long rest you restore 1 wound and regain mana equal to your Charisma score.
-When making a conversation check you may spend 1 mana to gain expertise.
+When making a conversation challenge you may spend 1 mana to gain expertise.

 #### Half-Elf